| главная о нас продукты скачать демо технологии ^

 Semantic Structure: Agent(I, write); Instrument

-Although the semantic structure is
+(pencil, write) Although the semantic structure is

 very simple and therefore very productive, it is necessary to understand that it is very hard to get such